caiorss/Functional-Programming/haskell/Functors__Monads__Applicatives_and_Monoids.md

 ## IO and IO Monad<a id="sec-1-5" name="sec-1-5"></a>

 Haskell separates pure functions from computations where side effects must be considered by encoding those side effects as values of a particular type.
-Specifically, a value of type (IO a) is an action, which if executed would produce a value of type a.  [[<https://wiki.haskell.org/Introduction_to_IO][[1>]]]
+Specifically, a value of type (IO a) is an action, which if executed would produce a value of type a.( [Haskell Wiki](https://wiki.haskell.org/Introduction_to_IO) )

 Actions are either atomic, as defined in system primitives, or are a sequential composition of other actions.
 The I/O monad contains primitives which build composite actions, a process similar to joining statements in sequential order using \`;' in other languages.
 Thus the monad serves as the glue which binds together the actions in a program. [[<https://www.haskell.org/tutorial/io.html][[2>]]]